ffund/intro-ml-tss21/notes/3-linear-regression-bias-variance.md

 $$\text{Bias}(x_t) := t( x_t ) -  E[f(x_t, \hat{w})] $$

-We will try to derive the bias for a linear regression when the true functino is in the assumed model class, i.e. there is no under-modeling.
+We will try to derive the bias for a linear regression when the true function is in the assumed model class, i.e. there is no under-modeling.

 Suppose that there is no under-modeling, so there is a parameter vector $w_t$ such that